Vermont Ice Climbing

 Bristol Cliffs—Just west of Vermont’s Green Mountain’s rises up the Taconic Range.
 These shaggy mounds of stone and ice offer jaw-dropping views of farmland, Lake Champlain’s expanse, and the Adirondacks beyond that etch your memory for long after the sun sets on your climbing day.

-Smugglers Notch—Craggy, steep, and narrow, it feels like you could stretch out a touch both sides of Smugg’s steep aperture with two ice tools in your hands.
+Smugglers Notch—Craggy, steep, and narrow, it feels like you could stretch out and touch both sides of Smugg’s steep aperture with the two ice tools in your hands.
 During the winter months the road in the valley far below is closed to all but intrepid winter travelers.
 Ice climbers quickly find that the crags and cliff potentials abound.
 The Driving Force area offers top-roped climbing in the WI 2-3+ range.
-Ent and Elephant’s Head Gully offer adventures at a similar grade, leading you up narrow ice-encased, mystical caverns for several pitches.
-Those more comfortable with the idea of hanging off of frozen water with sharp points of steel will enjoy Dave’s Snotcicle (WI3-4) and the Blue Room (WI4).
-Whatever the objective, the reward of seeing Mt.
-Mansfield’s snowy cap from this vantage point is ample reward.
+Workout Wall is also very beginner-friendly, with ice in the WI2-4+ range.
+ENT and Elephant’s Head Gully offer multi-pitch adventures at a similar grade (WI3); both leading you up narrow ice-encased, mystical caverns for several pitches.
+Those more comfortable with the idea of hanging off of frozen water with sharp points of steel will enjoy Dave’s Snotcicle (WI3-4), Ragnorock (WI4-5, M5), and the 1000' alpine ice line Hidden Gully )WI3-4).
+And all of this just scratches the surface.
+Whatever the objective at Smugglers Notch, the quiet solitude and sweeping views of Mount Mansfield offer ample reward.

 Lake Willoughby—Way off in Vermont’s “Northeast Kingdom,” the cliffs of Willoughby rise majestically from the lakeshore…and keep on rising.
 Moderate multi-pitch climbing and even top-roping can be had on The Tablets (WI2-3).
 As you move north on the cliff, the challenges build.
-Twenty Below Zero and Crazy Diamond (WI4) tempt your ice tools with vertical curtains and free-standing columns.
-As you climb your attention focuses on the ephemeral medium in front of you, but once you reach the anchor, a sweeping view of the mystical Northeast Kingdom awaits.
+Twenty Below Zero (WI4+) and Crazy Diamond (WI4+) tempt your ice tools with vertical curtains and free-standing columns.
+And as you head north on the cliff, the routes just get steeper, longer, and more enticing: The Promenade (WI5+) and The Last Gentleman (WI5) are reliable favorites and more emphemeral options like Stormy Monday (WI4+) and Called on Account of Rains (WI5+) are sweet peaches to pick when possible.
+No matter the choice, as you climb, your attention focuses on the surreal medium in front of you, until you arrive at the anchor and the sweeping view of the enchanting Northeast Kingdom awaits.

 When you're ready to book your Vermont Ice Climbing Adventure dates, please go to our Scheduling page!